nasa-jpl/tos2ca-documentation/src/pages/contributing.md

 1. Read the code / patch associated with the pull-request, and take note of any coding, bug, or documentation issues if found
 2. Try to recreate the pull-request patch on your local machine, and report if it has issues with your system in particular
 3. Scan over suggested feedback from other contributors, and provide feedback if necessary

-#### Versioning

-TOS2CA uses [symantic versioning](https://semver.org/) scheme for tagged releases.
-Note that all TOS2CA repositories need to be included in a release, as the TOS2CA system is versioned as a whole rather than as individual repositories.

 ### 💻  Code